 - The gift is valued at $5,000 or greater OR

 - The donor wishes to take a tax deduction for gifts under $5,000 OR

 - The gift is an addition to an existing collection OR

 - The gift has a written contract or agreement attached

 - The subject specialist or library official should fill out the form with information from the donor, then send it to the Director of Scholarly Resources Development and the Libraries Budget Officer, who will be responsible for getting the Dean’s and Controller’s signatures.
 A copy of the signed GIK form will be scanned into a central database and original documents kept on file in Scholarly Resources Development and/or the Dean’s Office files.
 The University Gift in Kind Acceptance form must be signed by the Controller BEFORE the gift is received on campus.

 - Collection Management staff will prepare the thank you letter to the donor to be sent out from the Dean’s Office.
 Subject Specialists may also want to send a less formal thank you.

 The faculty member or subject specialist works with Acquisitions and the donor to coordinate shipping and insurance.
 Donors are generally responsible for the cost of shipping and for providing an estimate of the value of the donation.
 In some cases Collection Development identifies funds to pay for these costs.
 Local shipping can often be coordinated with the University Distribution Center.

 Preservation reviews the condition of physical materials briefly upon receipt, especially if the material will be stored at the warehouse.
 A fuller review of individual items will be performed as the materials are processed by Acquisitions.

 Faculty members sponsoring a donation must communicate with Metadata Services to coordinate cataloging, metadata needs or any assistance to be offered by students or staff outside of Metadata Services.
-Potential timelines for adding the collection to Chinook may require broader discussion.
+Potential timelines for adding the collection to the Library Catalog may require broader discussion.